-When a child knows that he is Safe, s/he becomes Socially Secure, and develops a positive Self-Esteem ? essential for a healthy and productive life.
+When a child knows that they are safe, they becomes socially secure, and develop a positive self-esteem, essential for a healthy and productive life.

-Socially Secure.
-Social/Belonging Needs define our desire to be with other people, and help us understand our place as good citizens of our communities.
+The need to be socially secure, social/belonging, defines our desire to be with other people, and helps us understand our place as good citizens of our communities.
 Being socially secure means being loved and nurtured, a pre-requisite for developing positive family and community relationships, social acceptance, and interpersonal skills.
 This allows us to develop meaningful and healthy personal friendships and strong marriages, forming the basis for raising emotionally healthy children.

 Self Esteem.
 Positive Self-Esteem develops when we feel safe, receive love and respect from others, and are able to fully use our cognitive and creative capabilities.
 As children are loved and respected, they learn to interact with their world and the people in it, they learn about themselves, and they learn to like themselves for who they are.

-They experience a sense of belonging to a community; and as they work together with others, they learn that ?I?m OK, You?re OK.?
-They also learn to laugh at themselves, and how to laugh with others; and as they accept others, and are accepted, they become poised and confident when faced with unfamiliar people and situations.
-Without a sense of personal security, or self-esteem, it?s extremely difficult to overcome the inevitable trials and tribulations we all face in our lifetimes.
+They experience a sense of belonging to a community; and as they work together with others, they learn that I’m OK, You’re OK.
+They also learn to laugh at themselves, and to laugh with others; and as they accept others, and are accepted, they become poised and confident when faced with unfamiliar people and situations.
+Without a sense of personal security, or self-esteem, it’s extremely difficult to overcome the inevitable trials and tribulations we all face in our lifetimes.

-All learning involves taking a risk ? being willing to take in new information or try a new activity ? and children must have some level of self-esteem in order to take those risks.
+All learning involves taking a risk, being willing to take in new information or try a new activity and children must have some level of self-esteem in order to take those risks.
 Children develop feelings of accomplishment by learning to fail sometimes; and then getting up, trying it again, and being successful.
-They also learn that failure doesn?t have to be permanent, or define them as a person.
-They begin to internalize a sense of achievement and responsibility so that, when they fail, they have the courage to get up and try again ? essential skills for all of us.
+They also learn that failure doesn’t have to be permanent, or define them as a person.
+They begin to internalize a sense of achievement and responsibility so that, when they fail, they have the courage to get up and try again, an essential skill for all of us.